askui/askui/docs/docs/general/03-Guides/guide-relational-element-descriptions.md

 ## nearestTo()

-Filtering with the `nearestTo()` filter will return the element nearest to another element.
+Filtering with the `nearestTo()` will return the element nearest to another element.
 This is useful when the direction is not clear on where to search.
 Especially responsive designs are prone to wrap elements into a new line where `leftOf()` and `rightOf()` would fail.

 ```ts
 await aui